mgmarlow/knavehack/content/index.md

 The party can spend a watch exploring the area of a six-mile hex to reveal any areas of interest (such as an overgrown ruin, hidden pool, etc.) that wouldn’t be noticed by passing through.

-### Foraging

-Finding food takes a watch and requires passing a `WIS` check, with modifiers for weather, terrain, etc. On a success, a PC collects d6 rations.

 ## Downtime